Consecutive sampling: Definition

 In most of the sampling techniques in research, a researcher will finally infer the study by concluding that the experiment and the data analysis will either accept the null hypothesis or disapprove it and accept the alternative explanation.

 A null hypothesis means a statistical theory in which no significant difference exists between the set of variables involved in the research or experiment.
 In the mathematical terms, the original or default statement is often represented by H0.
 If the null hypothesis is accepted, then a researcher will not make any changes in opinions or actions.
-The null hypothesis is indirect or implicit.
+The null hypothesis is indirect or implicit data.

 An alternative hypothesis is the opposite of the null hypothesis.
 In this statistical hypothesis, there is a relationship between the two variables involved in the study or research.
 An alternative explanation is accepted when a null hypothesis is rejected.
 An alternative hypothesis the testing is direct and explicit.
 H1 denotes an alternative theory.